moveit/moveit.ros.org/index.markdown

                     </div>
                     <div class="version-content">
                         <h4>Release notes</h4>
-                        <p>This LTS is still actively being improved as its the most popular version amoung the maintainers.
+                        <p>This LTS is still being somewhat improved but we encourage all development on the Melodic release.
 The API should be stable, but not ABI.</p>
                     </div>
                 </div>
                 <div class='col-sm-12 col-lg-6 version-wrapper'>